-The following management commentary provides an overview of the key messages relating to the role, remit, members, objectives and the strategy of the Midlothian Integration Joint Board (the IJB).
 The management commentary outlines the key messages in relation to the IJB's financial performance for the year ended 31 March 2021 and how it has supported the delivery of the IJB's priorities.
 This commentary also considers those issues and risks which we face as we strive to meet the needs of the people of Midlothian.